 Visiting the glass beach at Fort Bragg

-Today, let’s go visit another beautiful area up in Mendocino county called the Glass beach and Fort Bragg.
+Today, let’s go visit another beautiful area up in Mendocino county called the Glass beach at Fort Bragg.
 This coastal area and beach is filled with glass, pottery and other remains polished smooth by the rough surf pounding into the beaches.
 What you will find at Glass beach are the leftovers from an early dump in the early 20th century when locals threw glasses, appliances and rubbish down the cliffs into the beaches of the ‘local dump’ and set fires to cut the trash pile.
+Less than a 20 minute drive from Mendocino town, you’ll enjoy visiting this beach and state park to explore in more detail.

 Checking out Fort Bragg and the coastline